 - ARMs are more complex than their fixed-rate counterparts.
 Lenders have much more flexibility when determining margins, caps, adjustment indexes and other things, so it can be easy to get confused or locked into loan conditions you don’t understand.

 |5/1 ARM||30-year FRM|

 |Monthly payment||$1,241 for first 5 years, then adjusts based on new rate||$1,265 for 30 years|

 Now that you know about the differences between an ARM and a fixed-rate mortgage, you’re better able to figure out which option works best for your situation.
 Here are important questions to ask when deciding which loan is right for you.

 1. How long do you plan on staying in the home?

-If you’re going to be living in the house only a few years, it would make sense to take the lower-rate ARM, especially if you can get a reasonably priced 3/1 or 5/1.
+If you’re going to be living in the house for only a few years, it can make sense to take the lower-rate ARM, especially if you can get a reasonably priced 3/1 or 5/1.
 Your payment and rate will be lower, and you can build savings for a bigger home down the road.
-Plus, you’ll never be exposed to huge rate adjustments because you’ll be moving before the adjustable rate period begins.
+Plus, you’ll never be exposed to huge rate or payment adjustments because you’ll be moving before the adjustable-rate period begins.

 2. How frequently does the ARM adjust, and when is the adjustment made?

 After the initial fixed period, most ARMs adjust every year on the anniversary of the mortgage.
 The new rate is actually determined by the index value about 45 days before the anniversary, based on the specified index, but some adjust as frequently as every month.
 If that’s too much volatility for you, go with a fixed-rate mortgage.

 3. What’s the interest rate environment like?